Bihui-Jin/CodeModernization/README.md

        * ii.
 If errors occur, localize the first failing cell.
        * iii.
 Prompt the LLM with all cells up to (and including) the failing one and the exception of the failing cell (no output of other cells); request API-compatible edits with minimal structural change.
        * iv.
 Re-execute; repeat until the notebook runs cleanly or time budget cap is reached.

-### Execution (in Docker)
-- `Dockerfile.base` → build the base image with pinned toolchains.
-- `run_docker_w_time.py` → execute notebooks in containers and capture wall-clock runtime, logs, and exit status.
-- `run_docker_w_time_parallel.py` → execute notebooks in parallel and capture wall-clock runtime, logs, and exit status.
-- **`run_docker_w_time_erroredout.py` → tell me what it is based on your understanding.
-I'll ask you on this Friday.**
-- Saves output back to the kaggle script

-**Metrics** (what we need to collect and compare with):
-- Pass Rate: fraction of notebooks that execute to completion without csv generated (and valid csv).
-- Replication Rate: replicated score relative to the notebook’s original reported score.
-- Runtime: end-to-end execution time per notebook/run (upgrade vs. downgrade conditions).

 **Notebook Info**